Lenny Montana: Work on The Godfather

 The filming of The Godfather faced strong opposition from the Italian-American Civil Rights League, with disputes headed by Joe Colombo and Frank Sinatra threatening its whole production.
-The producer, Al Ruddy, eventually made a deal with the league and Colombo to cut the word Mafia (which was only used once in the script) and the League backed the production of the film.
+The producer, Al Ruddy, eventually made a deal with the league and Colombo to cut the word Mafia (which was used only once in the script) and the League backed the production of the film.
 This meant mobsters were present on the set of The Godfather.
 In 1971, when Montana was acting as a bodyguard for a senior Colombo family member, he met Francis Ford Coppola and Al Ruddy.
 After being introduced to the 6'6" 320-pound Montana, they quickly cast him in the role of Luca Brasi.
 When Bettye McCartt, Ruddy's assistant, broke her watch, Montana offered to get her a new one.
 A week later, Montana returned with a "gift from the boys" – an antique diamond watch.
 He was picked for the part after the original actor playing the character died of a stroke.
 This was Montana's first credited film appearance.
 Montana had little screen time in the film (although his final scene is one of its most suspenseful), but his notable height and physique caught the eye of producers, and he appeared in several movies and television programs after The Godfather.